ethereumjs/ultralight/packages/cli/networks.md

 Ultralight currently supports a very minimal implementation of the State Network.
 Currently, with a bridge script running to pipe in data, you can retrieve state data for accounts and contract storage that have appeared in recent blocks.
 To experiment, you will need an Alchemy API key for Ethereum Mainnet.
 Then, do the following:

-- Run `npm run devnet -- --history --state --numNodes=1` - this activates both the History and State networks since History is required in order to retrieve the appropriate state root to retrieve state data from.
+- Run `npm run devnet -- --networks=history state --numNodes=1` - this activates both the History and State networks since History is required in order to retrieve the appropriate state root to retrieve state data from.

 - In a separate window, run `ALCHEMY_API_KEY=[your Alchemy API key here] npx ts-node-esm scripts/bridgeThread.ts --devnet --numNodes=1`
 - Observe the logs.
 When you see below, you are ready to start querying state data.